Careers360 Logo

 Answer:

 The full form of GEAC is Genetic Engineering Approval Committee.
 The Government of India has formed this committee.
-Following are its main objectives:
+The following are its main objectives:

 1. The validity of GM research.

-2. Assessing safety of introduction of GM products among the public.
+2. Assessing the safety of the introduction of GM products among the public.

 Question:16